lsst-dm/dmtn-185/index.rst

 - [REC-SRC-002] We are concerned that merely encoding a 4-bit data release provenance in a source does not scale to commissioning needs and the project should decide whether it is acceptable for additional information beyond the source ID to be required to fully associate a source with a specific image.

-- [REC-SRC-003] More generally, a study should be conducted on whether 64 bit source IDs are sufficient
+- [REC-SRC-003] More generally, a study should be conducted on whether 64 bit source IDs are sufficient.

 - [REC-SRC-004] Although not provenance-related, we recommend that the DPDD be updated to clearly state whether footprints and heavy footprints are to be provided.